 AFLAC participants should contact Joe Evans at 954-560-6000.

 LegalShield participants should contact Kelly Rheault at 954-214-0327.

-Employees enrolled in Mass Mutual’s Whole Life Insurance benefit will be sent a direct bill for their coverage via US Mail.
-Payment will be made directly to Mass Mutual Should you choose to maintain an individual policy after separation.
+Employees enrolled in Mass Mutual’s Whole Life Insurance benefit will be sent a bill directly for their coverage via US Mail.
+You will need to make payment directly to Mass Mutual should you choose to maintain an individual policy after separation.